-How Not to Kill Your Live Christmas Tree
+How to Keep Your Christmas Tree Alive

 There are two good reasons for buying a Christmas tree with roots.
 First, you're too cheap to blow fifty bucks on a cut tree you're going to throw out in a couple of weeks.
 Second, you'd like to plant it in the yard where—if it survives—it will conjure up fond memories each December as you festoon it with lights that no longer work.